 Whether it is a way to fit in or a way of dealing with stress, more teenagers are turning to alcohol and other drugs, and many of them start as young as sixth grade.
 Not only does abusing drugs at an early age lead to significant health effects, but there is also an increase in issues such as risky sexual behavior, criminal activities, car accidents, suicide, mental health problems, and academic trouble.
 If you suspect a teenager is experimenting with drugs or even perhaps has an addiction problem, this article will help you identify the signs of drug use.

 While both females and males become involved with drugs and alcohol, it tends to be more common in males.
 If you notice strange behavior in your teenage boy, there are certain signs that may indicate teen substance abuse.
-Getting help is imperative so the problem does not become worse and have long-lasting effects.
+Getting help is imperative so the problem does not become worse and has long-lasting effects.

 Common Signs of Substance Abuse